 The average person can promote better sleep by avoiding artificial light within a few hours of bedtime.
 Sadly, this isn’t the case for sleep apneics, who owe their sleeping problems to breathing disruptions that awaken them multiple times each night.

 That said, a proven sleep apnea remedy such as oral appliance therapy can put an end to these disruptions and allow sleep apneics to get the rest they need and deserve.
-To learn more, contact Dr. Berry's office today or call the TMJ Therapy & Sleep Center of Colorado at (303) 691-0267 to schedule your consultation.
+To learn more, Contact Us today or call the TMJ Therapy & Sleep Center of Colorado at (303) 691-0267 to schedule your consultation.